Magnetic Resonance Imaging (MRI)

-If a dye is needed to make the blood vessels easier to see during the test, you may have a bit of discomfort because of the insertion of the IV.
+If a dye is needed to make the blood vessels easier to see during the test, you may have a bit of minor discomfort because of the insertion of the IV line.

 You might also have some anxiety when placed inside the MRI scanner.
 This is a small, narrow space.
 If you think you might be claustrophobic, be sure to tell your healthcare provider before the scan.
 You may be given a mild sedative to make it easier to be in the MRI scanner.

 Some risks of MRA include:

 - You may have be injured if you have metal objects in pockets or clothing or metal implants (such as a pacemaker or bullet fragment) in your body.
 Before you have the test, you will be asked a series of detailed questions about any metal you may have in your body.

 - If you have a problem with your kidneys, you are at risk of a severe reaction from the MRA contrast dye.
 This reaction can affect your skin, joints, liver, and lungs.
 If you have a history of kidney disease, your healthcare provider may decide that an MRA using contrast is not safe for you.
 But an MRA without injected contrast won't harm your kidneys, even if you have kidney disease.

 Pregnant women may have additional risks in the MRI scanner.
 Make sure to tell your healthcare provider if you are or might be pregnant.

 You may be at risk for other complications.
 This depends on your specific medical condition.
 Be sure to discuss any concerns with your healthcare provider before the test.

 Tell your healthcare provider or the technician doing your test if you: